RiskLens/verispy/README.md

 12      Unknown   16    NaN      NaN  wilson      NaN      NaN
 ```

 The `getenum_ci` function returns a DataFrame.
-We can then draw a simple horizontal bar chart with the `simplebar` function:
+With this enumeration DataFrame, we can then draw a simple horizontal bar chart with the `simplebar` function:

 ```python
 >>> actionci_df = v.getenum_ci(veris_df, 'action')